-Collecting and responding to user feedback is what makes agile software development lean.
+Collecting and responding to customer feedback is what makes agile software development lean.
 This relationship creates a constant need to release software early and develop with users in mind.
 As a result, user feedback is crucial to understanding how to add value to a product and improve user satisfaction.

 Learn why feedback collection and early user involvement was such an important decision to the Jira mobile team, how this set them up for success in a mobile world, and how feedback fits into the lifecycle of any software product.